jacksalssome/OpenCV_AgarBot_Programme/README.md

 How to install/run:

 Put main.py and grabscreen.py in a folder, open agar.io fullscreen and run, the program will count down, then run.

+Todo:
+- Port OBS's screen capture so i can get some sort of reasonable framerate.
+(C++ to python)
+- Figgure out how OBS captures the screen.